WaterlessPiano2/Portfolio/pages/posts/createToken-trickle.md

 # Create token-trickle site

+Token Trickle will enable users to send Solana tokens to another users wallets overtime in a given rate, automatically.

 ## Init

 Chose Vite and react-ts for this project `npm create vite@latest tokenTrickle -- --template react-ts`.